NEW JERSEY POLICE DEPARTMENT IMPROVES OFFICER SAFETY & EFFICIENCIES

 Simply put, the Ewing Police Department needed a better way to connect its officers to the resources they needed while in the field.

-After some research and evaluation, the Ewing Police Department chose Cradlepoint’s COR Series solutions, NetCloud Manager (NCM), and NetCloud Engine.
+After some research and evaluation, the Ewing Police Department chose Cradlepoint’s COR Series solutions, NetCloud Manager (NCM), and NetCloud Perimeter.
 The Cradlepoint-powered LTE network enables the cruisers to have instant, resilient, and secure network connectivity while accessing critical online systems no matter where they are.

 Each cruiser is equipped with an in-vehicle laptop that serves as a mobile data terminal and has a small, ruggedized Cradlepoint solution in the trunk that provides fast and reliable LTE access.
 They replaced their legacy VPN client with Cradlepoint and deployed a secure virtual overlay network to connect officer laptops over LTE.
 The cloud networking solution provides a mobile LAN that keeps officers connect to critical online applications and files from anywhere — just as if they were at headquarters.
 Cradlepoint’s NetCloud Manager enables IT staff to manage the in-vehicle networks in each cruiser from one central location.